Types of Financial Aid

-NOTE: Scholarships are only available for Traditional (On-ground, Daytime) Students.
+NOTE: Institutional scholarships are only available for Traditional (On-ground, Daytime) Students.

 Scholarships are gifts you do not have to pay them back.
 Scholarships can be based on need or merit or both.
 You may receive scholarships from colleges, organizations, or foundations.
 Different scholarships are available for different types of students.
 Scholarships may be based on your grades, what you want to study in college, whether you are male or female, or your after-school activities.
 Check on the right side of this page for the listing of available scholarships.

 ADULT STUDENTS: If you are an adult (CAGS) student, MACU has compiled an extensive list of scholarships available to MACU students.
 Please click here to access that website and search for scholarships!